-Acquisition of needed capabilities is challenging because acquirers have overall accountability for satisfying the end user while allowing the supplier to perform the tasks necessary to develop and provide
+Acquisition of needed capabilities is challenging because acquirers are accountable for satisfying the end user while allowing the supplier to perform the tasks necessary to develop and provide the solution.

-Mismanagement, the inability to articulate customer needs, poor requirements definition, unsuitable supplier selection and contracting processes, insufficient technology selection procedures, and uncontrolled requirements changes are factors that contribute to project failure.
+Mismanagement, inability to articulate customer needs, poor requirements definition, inadequate supplier selection, contracting processes, insufficient technology selection procedures, and uncontrolled requirements changes contribute to project failure.
 Responsibility is shared by both the supplier and the acquirer.
-The majority of project failures could be avoided if the acquirer learned how to properly prepare for, engage with, and manage suppliers.
+Most project failures could be avoided if the acquirer learned how to prepare for, engage with, and manage suppliers properly.

-In addition to these challenges, an overall key to a successful acquirer-supplier relationship is communication.
+In addition to these challenges, communication is an overall key to a successful acquirer-supplier relationship.

-Unfortunately, many organizations have not invested in the capabilities necessary to effectively manage projects in an acquisition environment.
-Too often acquirers disengage from the project once the supplier is hired.
-Too late they discover that the project is not on schedule, deadlines will not be met, the technology selected is not viable, and the project has failed.
+Unfortunately, many organizations have not invested in the capabilities necessary to manage projects in an acquisition environment effectively.
+Too often, acquirers disengage from the project once the supplier is hired.
+Too late, they discover that the project is not on schedule, deadlines will not be met, the technology selected is not viable, and the project has failed.

 The acquirer has a focused set of major objectives.
 These objectives include maintaining a relationship with end users to comprehend their needs fully.
 The acquirer owns the project, executes overall project management, and is accountable for delivering the product or service to the end users.
 Thus, these acquirer responsibilities can extend beyond ensuring the product or service is delivered by chosen suppliers to include activities such as integrating the overall product or service, ensuring it makes the transition into operation, and obtaining insight into its appropriateness and adequacy to continue to meet customer needs.